nuovotaka/assetpricejp-astrowind/src/pages/terms.md

 ## For European Union (EU) Users

-If You are a European Union consumer, you will benefit from any mandatory provisions of the law of the country in which you are resident in.
+If You are a European Union consumer, you will benefit from any mandatory provisions of the law of the country in which You are resident.

 ## United States Legal Compliance